Turn down the volume. Get more done.

-This means that all across your space, instead of hearing distinct and distraction noises, you hear only a muffled blur of indistinct background sound, no different than your office’s ventilation system.
+This means that all across your space, instead of hearing distinct and distracting noises, you hear only a muffled blur of indistinct background sound, no different than your office’s ventilation system.

-Once installed, the next critical step is to tune your sound masking system.
+Once installed, it is critical to keep your system tuned.
+Be sure to ask your provider how their systems are tuned, some systems are able to automatically adjust themselves, while others require a professional to visit your office to manually tune the system (which can be quite expensive).
 Tuning your system is what ensures that it is producing sound at the exact frequency necessary to mask sound in your unique office environment.
 You may think that an office is an office and a chatty neighbour is a chatty neighbour but many factors can actually impact the frequency of sound in your space.
 A few examples include: